Sphaeroma terebrans

-Sphaeroma terebrans is a mangrove-boring isopod that was first documented in the United States as early as 1897.
-It is 8–10 mm long, and is thought to have been introduced by wooden-hulled ships.
+Sphaeroma terebrans is a mangrove-boring isopod, first described by Spence Bate in 1866.
+It is 8–10 mm long, and is thought to have been introduced to North America by wooden-hulled ships.
 The isopod is found throughout the Gulf of Mexico mainly in mangrove swamps of Louisiana and Florida.
 S. terebrans will also bore into boats, wooden pilings and other wooden structures.

 The burrowing activities of Sphaeroma terebrans hinder the growth of mangroves, and its wood boring activities limits mangroves to the upper limits of the intertidal zone.

+Identification

+It is generally described to be a reddish-brown color with a semicircular head.
+It has a convex and elliptical body, being about twice as long as it is wide.
+Due to phenotypic plasticity, it is difficult to estimate the population of the species.
+However, it is possible to use DNA analysis of the mitochondrial COI gene for the identification of S. terebrans.
+It is also known that S. terebrans has 13 protein-coding genes with 3 stop codons and 6 start codons.
+Gene flow levels are low and diversity levels are very high in environments close to each other and ones that are very similar to each other.
+Major characteristics used for identifying S. terebrans are the shape of the pleotelson and the arrangement of tubercles on the pereonites.